 Claressa Shields Punched Her Way To The Top

 Claressa Shields describes herself as the “greatest woman of all time.”
-This is a bold statement and she made it when she was only 24-years-old.
-She has a lot of evidence to back it up.
-Shields, who was nicknamed “T-Rex” because she was lanky and had unusually short arms when she was younger, is one of only seven boxers in history, female or male, to hold all four major world titles simultaneously.
+Shields, who was nicknamed “T-Rex” due to her lanky and unusually short arms when she was younger, is one of only seven boxers in history, female or male, to hold all four major world titles simultaneously.
 Her moniker represents her tenacity and an unrelenting drive to conquer any obstacle in front of her.

 Shields grew up in economically challenged Flint, Michigan, where she had no shortage of hardships.
 Her father went to prison when she was two and she has openly discussed the sexual abuse she suffered at the hands of her mother’s numerous boyfriends.
 Inspired by her father’s career as an amateur boxer, she took up the sport as a young girl.
 Despite all they had been through, she wanted to do something to make him proud.
 She fought to earn many titles within the boxing community, including three world championship titles.